pymor/pymor/docs/source/environment.rst

     If set controls the value for `mpi4py.rc.finalize`.
 If `PYMOR_MPI_FINALIZE` is unset the value of `mpi4py.rc.finalize` remains unchanged, unless `mpi4py.rc.finalize is None` in which case it is defaulted to `True`.

+.. envvar:: PYMOR_WITH_SPHINX

+    This variable is set to `1` during API documentation generation using sphinx.